-Both the iPhone 8 and 8 Plus run the same A11 Bionic chip, and so does the upcoming iPhone X. The difference is in the RAM offering: the iPhone 8 has only 2GB of RAM and the Plus has 3GB of RAM – we don’t yet know how much the iPhone X will include, although I’d take a guess at 3GB.
+Both the iPhone 8 and 8 Plus run the same A11 Bionic chip, and so does the iPhone X. The difference is in the RAM offering: the iPhone 8 has only 2GB of RAM and the 8 Plus and the X have 3GB of RAM.

 Is the lack of a gigabyte evident?
 Not that I’ve noticed.
 The iPhone 8 is just as competent at holding apps in memory as the 8 Plus, and it feels as though the extra memory is mainly present for the intensive camera modes.

 The A11 Bionic is a six-core processor, with two high-power and four low-power cores that churn through absolutely anything with ease.
 In benchmarks, it picked up a score of 9037 in the multi-core Geekbench 4 test, which comfortably beats off any of the 2017 Android competition.

 I do wish that with all this power at their disposal, app developers would do more to make the most of it all.
 A big push with iPhone 8 and, specifically, iOS 11 is augmented reality (AR), which layers graphical elements over the real world.
 There are already a few apps that use this feature – the IKEA app lets you place furniture around the home, for example – but they all appear to run just as well on an iPhone 6S as they do on the iPhone 8.

 The same is true of games; I can’t find anything that performs notably better on the iPhone 8 than the iPhone 7.
 This isn’t really Apple’s fault, but it does mean that the performance boost is quite hard to utilise.